proxytranslation/user-docs/dashboard/menu/discovery/discoverysettings.md

 **Group pages by ignoring query parameters:** In the same vein, you can also group pages based on ignored query parameters by adding those query parameters to this field.
-Also be sure to check out the Page grouping feature in Advanced settings.
+Query parameters are bona fide part of the URL, and therefore may or may not induce changes on a case-by-case basis.
+For every changed query parameter, we create a new page record.
+If you are sure about a set of query parameters not inducing any changes in page content, you can use this function to prevent them from getting picked up.

 **Discovery cookies** You may extract the cookies from a user session and pass them to a Discovery.
 This feature is most useful when you